huminghao16/SpanABSA/README.md

 This repo contains the code and data of the following paper:

-<i> "Open-Domain Targeted Sentiment Analysis via Span-Based Extraction and Classification".
+<i> [Open-Domain Targeted Sentiment Analysis via Span-Based Extraction and Classification](https://arxiv.org/abs/1906.03820).
 Minghao Hu, Yuxing Peng, Zhen Huang, Dongsheng Li, Yiwei Lv.
 ACL 2019.</i>

 In this paper, we propose a span-based extract-then-classify framework for the open-domain targeted sentiment analysis task, which is shown as below:
 <p>